kytos/kytos/docs/admin/installing.rst

 Production Environment
 ======================

-If you want to download the kytos from your distro repository no problem:
-Download now, the latest release (it still a beta software), from our repository.
-First you need to clone *kytos* repository.
-So, install the git before clone:
+To download now the latest release (it still a beta software) from our repository, first you need to clone *kytos* repository.
+So, install git before clone:

 .. code-block:: shell